An Optimized Construction of Lie Algebra Generator Pools for Variational Quantum Eigensolvers in Chemistry: Results

 \subsection{Numerical results}

+Here, we compare the simulation results for a broad range of molecular systems.
+In most benchmarks, we use our theorem \ref{theorem:1} to mathematically guarantee that our operator pools contain a complete generating core, and then, if necessary, we deliberately increase this minimal core into a larger complete pool to improve the algorithmic convergence in our simulations.

-We validate our MCP construction algorithm by simulating a broad range of molecular systems.
-Our benchmarks include both iterative and fixed ansatz strategies.
-For the iterative case, we introduce a batched-ADAPT-VQE (MB-ADAPT-VQE) implementation based on our MCP, and for the fixed ansatz case, we apply the NI-DUCC-VQE approach \cite{Haidar2025} to larger molecules, demonstrating that our algorithm effectively eliminates the bottleneck previously associated with finding the MCP.
+Our benchmarks include both iterative and fixed ansätze strategies.
+For the iterative case, we introduce a MCP-based Batched-ADAPT-VQE (MB-ADAPT-VQE) implementation, and for the fixed ansätze case, we apply the NI-DUCC-VQE approach \cite{Haidar2025} to larger molecules.

 These methods are performed across systems ranging from 12 to 26 qubits, from weak to strongly correlated systems.
-The specific molecular benchmarks include: LiH ($R=1.3\text{{\AA}}$, 12 qubits), the hydrogen chain H$_6$ ($R=3.0 \text{\AA}$, 12 qubits), H$_8$ ($R=0.8 \text{\AA}$, 16 qubits), and H$_2$O (26 qubits, geometry defined in Supplementary Material).
+The specific molecular benchmarks include: LiH ($R=1.3\text{{\AA}}$, 12 qubits), the hydrogen chain H$_6$ ($R=3.0 \text{\AA}$, 12 qubits), H$_8$ ($R=0.8 \text{\AA}$, 16 qubits), and H$_2$O (26 qubits, geometry defined in the Supplementary Table 1 ).
 All simulations were performed using our Hyperion statevector emulator \cite{hyperion}.
 We employed the minimal basis set (STO-3G) for most systems, while the $6$-$31G$ basis set was used specifically for the H$_2$O molecule.
-We assess ansatz performance across iterations using four metrics: energy accuracy, CNOT count, function evaluations (including the gradient measurements for ADAPT-VQE approaches), and the number of variational parameters. \\ \\ \textbf{MB-ADAPT-VQE (iterative ansatz):} As a first practical test, we present a performance benchmark of a new ADAPT-VQE setup denoted MB-ADAPT-VQE.
-This composite strategy uses our newly introduced MCPs (noted M) and adds to the ansatz a batch of $k$ operators per iteration (where $k \in \{1,5,10,20,30 \}$), an approach inspired by the so-called batched-ADAPT-VQE (denoted B), discussed in \cite{Sapova2022}.
-We employ the standard ADAPT-VQE with Qubit-Excitation-Based (QEB) pool~\cite{Yordanov2021} as a baseline for comparison with MB-ADAPT-VQE.
+Our Pauli strings are generated using the Jordan\textendash Wigner mapping \cite{Jordan1928}.
+We assess ansätze performance across iterations using four metrics: energy accuracy, CNOT count, function evaluations (including the gradient measurements for ADAPT-VQE approaches), and the number of variational parameters. \\ \\ \textbf{MB-ADAPT-VQE (iterative ansätze):} As a first practical test, we present a performance benchmark of an ADAPT-VQE setup, denoted as MB-ADAPT-VQE.
+This composite strategy uses our introduced MCPs construction strategy and adds to the ansätze a batch of $k$ operators per iteration (where $k \in \{1,5,10,20,30 \}$), an approach inspired by the so-called batched-ADAPT-VQE, discussed in \cite{Sapova2022}.
+We employ the standard ADAPT-VQE with qubit-excitation-based (QEB) pool~\cite{Yordanov2021} as a baseline for comparison with MB-ADAPT-VQE.